katiana22/surrogate-overparameterization/README.md

 ## Clone

-To clone and use this repository, run the following terminal commands.
+To clone and use this repository, run the following terminal commands:

 ```
 git clone https://github.com/katiana22/mPCE-vs-DeepONet.git